- 1 What is a Debt Relief Order?

 - have no more than £50 of spare income each month after ordinary household expenses have been paid;

 - not have had one in the previous six years.

 For those who do meet the criteria, it is only possible to apply for a debt relief order with the help of an adviser known as an approved intermediary – an experienced debt adviser who has been approved by the relevant authorities to provide advice.
 In the first instance, anyone seeking a DRO must obtain advice from an approved intermediary, who will make a formal application to the Insolvency Service on your behalf if they believe it is a suitable debt solution for you.
 A non-refundable £90 fee applies to all applications.

 Once an application has been made it will be reviewed by the official receiver’s office, who will make a decision without the need for a court hearing.

-To give an indication of how a typical DRO might work, we’ve prepared a DRO timeline summary of the process below.
+To give an indication of how a typical order might work, we’ve prepared a typical debt relief order timeline summary of the process below.